aixoss/aix-puppet/README.md

  It is possible to perform only the suma 'preview' (and therefore not the suma 'download') by setting the 'to_step' parameter of the download custom type to 'preview'.
 By default, this 'to_step' parameter is set to 'download', meaning that the suma download is performed.
+ One new parameter 'force' enables to force downloads of everything from scratch, even if the results of downloads are available.
+Set this 'force' parameter to 'yes' to force downloads again.
+In that case 'preview' is done only if explicitly required.
+   By default 'force is set to 'no', meaning all previous downloads are kept and reused, this can spare a lot of time.
  #### Custom type : patchmngt (provider : nimpush)
  The aim of this provider is to provide software maintenance operations on a list of LPARs using NIM push mode.
 Everything is performed from the NIM server on which this aixautomation